--Ritu Rawat B.Com (H)
+-Ritu Rawat B.Com(H)

-My question to everyone,

-Why does this happen only with one.

-Why everyone's sorrows are hers, why

-doesn't she let them have theirs?
+My question to everyone, Why does this happen only with one.
+Why everyone's sorrows are her's, Why doesn't she let them have theirs?
 Does selfishness not exist for her?

-Why do we all forgetthat she brings us here?

-Why don't we set this up?

-That even her smell is no less than

-I 'won't giveup.'

-Why do we all demand for justice

-when we already failed to notice?

-We just light candles to do her a favour

-Can these candles feel that abominable incident faced by her?

-Is this the only reward,

-For which she has parted away from us.

-I have many questions to ask,

-But I know, no one has the guts to put away the mask.
+Why do we all forget that she brings us here?
+Why is this type of sanity very mere.
+Why don't we set this up That even her smell is no less than I 'won't give up.'
+Why do we all demand for justice when we already failed to notice?
+We just light candles up to do a her a favour Can these candles feel that breath-taking incident faced by her?
+Is this the only reward, For which she has parted away from us.
+I have many questions to ask, But I know, no one has the guts to put away the mask.

 Who Am I!

--Rashi Jain BA (H) A. Psychology

-I became an object for you, a way to let out your frustration.
+-Rashi Jain BA (H) A. Psychology I became an object for you, a way to let out your frustration.
 Not a wife, not a life partner but an object, just an object!
 What did I do that made me any less than you?
 What did I do that made me serve you?
-My ability to tolerate

-That my Momma taught me! or,

-My inability to fight back,

-That society taught me!
+My ability to tolerate, my momma taught me!, or, My inability to fight back , society taught me!

-The Divine Soul

--Ekta Bhatt B. Com(H)

-She was born superlative And she called that place her native She grew up fierce and bold But her opinions did not hold She was expected to be timid Always got reminded of her limits She was asked to remain quiet And told to always follow a strict diet.
-The unachievable body standards She was asked to achieve Was also their conspiracy for Sexualizing her body and, compromising herneeds.
-She was still determined to prove them all wrong and was firm to take back which is hers to belong.
-Yes, she is undeniably the divine soul Whom no one should try to control

-She continued walking on the thorns,

-Even when she knew the uphill battle was yet to come.

-She was bullied, she was oppressed

-She was judged, she was tortured

-For being different, for wanting a revolution

-And was constantly told that the world she wants

-Is only an illusion.

-She learned and she failed

-She endeavored, and she was hailed by

-the same chauvinistic people

-By whomher disparagement was declared.

-She still has a long way to go

-But she gave everyone else a hope for the afterglow.

-Yes, she is undeniably the divine soul Whom no one should try to control
+-Ekta Bhatt Bcom (H) She was born superlative And she called that place her native She grew up fierce and bold But for the same , she sometimes got a scold She was expected to be timid Always got reminded of her limits She was asked to remain quiet And told to always follow a strict diet.
+The unachievable body standards She was asked to achieve Was also their conspiracy for Sexualizing her body and, compromising her needs.
+She was still determined to prove them all wrong And was firm to take back which is hers to belong.
+Yes , she is undeniably the divine soul Whom no one should try to control She went on walking on the thorns, Even when she knew the uphill battle was yet to come.
+She was bullied, she was oppressed She was judged, she was tortured For being different , for wanting a revolution And was constantly told that the world she wants Is only an illusion.
+She learned and she failed She endeavored , and she was hailed By the same chauvinistic people By whom her disparagement was declared.
+She still has a long way to go But she gave everyone else a hope for the afterglow.
+Yes, she is undeniably the divine soul Whom no one should try to control Am (I H Puppet!?

-Am I a Puppet!?